-Forex Trading is the trading currencies on an open and international market.
-Forex traders, often known as retail traders, speculate on the values of currencies, where they try to predict if a currency value will increase or decrease over time in relation to a second currency.
+Forex trading is the trading currency CFDs for profit.
+Private Forex traders, known as retail traders, speculate on the values of currencies.
+The goal is to predict if a currency value will increase or decrease over time in relation to a second currency.

 |Broker||Min.
 Deposit||Regulated by||Next Step|

 |$ 10||CySEC Regulated.||Open Account

 |$ 100||CySEC Regulated.||Open Account

 Forex brokers have different business models which will affect client profits.
 Some brokers will trade against their client base (Market Makers) by becoming a counterparty to trades, as a way for them to offer immediate liquidity, while other brokers will execute trades on the Interbank market (Direct Market Access) with existing levels of liquidity.

 Market Makers: These are the brokers that take the counterparty to your trade, and thus make the market.
 Market makers are usually identified by having wider spreads than their DMA counterparts.

 Direct Market Access (DMA): There are two different broker types in the DMA category.
 ECN brokers STP brokers, or a combination of the two.